To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

-“Consider the ways you can minimize interactions with the person and set boundaries,” she says.
+“Consider the ways you can minimize interactions with the person and set boundaries,” she said.

 Tips for staying positive

-While it may seem like we’re at the mercy of others’ attitudes, Mirgain notes that we do have some control – we can choose how we respond.
+While it might seem like we’re at the mercy of others’ attitudes, Mirgain said that we do have some control – we can choose how we respond.
 To start, she offers some tips:

-Get some sleep — Mirgain points to two studies on the effects of poor sleep and a couple’s ability to resolve conflict in their relationship.
-Essentially, couples who experienced poor sleep experienced more conflict in their relationships,were less empathetic toward the other person when trying to resolve the issue and less likely to achieve resolution.
+Mirgain points to two studies on the effects of poor sleep and a couple’s ability to resolve conflict in their relationship.
+Essentially, couples who experienced poor sleep experienced more conflict in their relationships, were less empathetic toward the other person when trying to resolve issues and less likely to achieve resolution.
 When you’re tired, you don’t have the mental energy needed to redirect negative emotions and can more easily be overwhelmed by them.
 So get the sleep you need so you have the energy to deal with any issues.

-“We have greater control over our emotions than we often realize,” Mirgain explains.
-“And taking care of our emotions is really about taking care of our overall health."
+"We have greater control over our emotions than we often realize," Mirgain said.
+"And taking care of our emotions is really about taking care of our overall health."